1992 Nemadji River train derailment: Responses by government officials

 Wisconsin Governor Tommy Thompson on the day of the accident declared a state of emergency for Douglas County, the county of Superior.
 Thompson and the Minnesota governor Arne Carlson convened late in the day.

 Environmental effects

-On August 3, 1992, the Wisconsin Department of Natural Resources reported that the spill from derailment killed thousands of fish and an unspecified number of other animals.
-The DNR's report said that most of the dead fish were carp, suckers, redhorse, shiners and minnows.
+On August 3rd, 1992, the Wisconsin Department of Natural Resources reported that the spill from derailment killed thousands of fish and an unspecified number of other animals.
+The DNR's report said that most of the dead fish were carp, suckers, redhorse, shiners, and minnows.
 The report went on to say that the rains subsequent to the spill "helped to dilute the chemical and probably reduced the potential magnitude of the fish kill."
 The report said that 16 species of wild animals and six species of domestic animals died.
 The DNR report also stated that vegetation along the Nemadji River suffered damage.

-Residual oil from the spill traveled downstream north to Superior Bay, Allouez Bay and Lake Superior.
+Residual oil from the spill traveled downstream north to Superior Bay, Allouez Bay, and Lake Superior.

+The Cause of Derailment

+The National Transportation Safety Board (NTSB) investigated the derailment and reported that the train had derailed because of 'bad track', by a invisible fault known as "shelling".
+Shelling is a deterioration of the rails from the inside out.
+It is very hard to see from the naked eye.
+In its report, the NTSB faulted the Federal Railroad Administration (FRA) for not inspecting the track properly before the accident occurred.